-A review of available HOA minutes concluded that while gender equality is regularly a topic of discussion during meetings (9 out of 11 reviewed), this is typically at the level of information sharing rather than demonstrating evidence of substantive discussion about gender equality (e.g. decision-making and follow through).
-This falls short of the requirement set out in the UNCT-SWAP Technical guidance for 60% of discussion in HOA meetings during the last 12 months to include substantive discussion on GEWE.
+a) Gender equality is a regular topic of discussion in HOA meetings during the last 12 months - Not Met A review of available HOA minutes concluded that while gender equality is regularly a topic of discussion during meetings (6 out of 9 available), this is typically at the level of information sharing rather than demonstrating evidence of substantive discussion about gender equality (e.g. decision-making and follow through).
+The one exception was a meeting in August 2022 focused on the inclusion of the normative agenda in the 2022-2023 CIP, in which there was agreement of the importance of ensuring gender equality and other normative principles were included in the CIP.
+As only one of the agenda can be considered as including substantive discussion and decision making in relation to GEWE, this falls short of the requirement set out in the UNCT-SWAP Technical guidance for 60% of discussion in HOA meetings during the last 12 months.
+Information was most frequently shared in relation to programming related to ending violence against women and girls, the UNCT-SWAP Scorecard and the UN's Prevention of Sexual Exploitation and Abuse policy.

-a) RC demonstrates public championing of gender equality during the last 12 months.
+b) RC demonstrates public championing of gender equality during the last 12 months. - Met

-A review of RC speeches given in the last year (a total of 8 were available) found that the RC included gender equality messaging in 50 per cent of the speeches and talking points.
-However, it is worth noting that examples where the RC's speeches did include a focus on GEWE were primarily limited to those made at GEWE focused events such as for the Spotlight initiative and during the event around the 16 Days of Activism Against GBV.
+A review of RC speeches given in the year preceding assessment (a total of 13 were available to the IAT) found that the RC included gender equality messaging in 62 per cent of the speeches and talking points.
+Examples of events at which the RC gave a speech that included messaging on and covered issues of gender equality include; World Interfaith Harmony Week; Advocating for the rights and protection of the LGBTIQ+ community; World Press Freedom Day; Youth led innovation; and Rallying Indigenous peoples' knowledge systems towards sustainable development pathways.

+The RC also champions GEWE by serving alongside Spotlight Initiative Coordinator (Ms. Adele Clarke) as joint Senior Managers for the Spotlight Initiative.
+The RC also personally co-chairs the National Steering Committee for the Spotlight Initiative with the Minister of Human Services and Social Security.
-c) HOAs are seen by personnel as committed to gender equality in the workplace during the last 12 months.
-Not Met

-Survey numbers were not sufficient to ensure the data is representative of perceptions across the UNCT or to demonstrate the criteria was met.
-However, in the interests of valuing the inputs of UNCT members who did complete the survey and of documenting their perceptions, the data gathered was still analysed.
-Among the respondents who did complete the survey, 75 per cent agreed (17 per cent strongly agree and 58 per cent agree) that HOAs demonstrate workplace leadership and commitment to gender equality.
-This is above the 65% minimum benchmark set by the UNCT-SWAP technical guidance.
-Sex disaggregation showed that 71 per cent of women responded positively to the statement, with 88 per cent of men agreeing, a 17-percentage point discrepancy.

-d) Gender equality is reflected in the Assessment of Results and Competencies (ARC) of UNCTs during the last 12 months.
-Not Met
+c) HOAs are seen by personnel as committed to gender equality in the workplace during the last 12 months. - Met Results from the survey on gender and organizational culture found that 78 per cent of staff agree (29 per cent strongly agree and 49 per cent agree) that HOAs demonstrate workplace leadership and commitment to gender equality.
+Sex disaggregation showed that 72 per cent of women responded positively to the statement, with 89 per cent of men agreeing, a 17-percentage point discrepancy. d) Gender equality is reflected in the Assessment of Results and Competencies (ARC) of UNCTs during the last 12 months. - Not Met

-While the ARC is no longer in use in the UNCT Barbados, the assessment team has been unable to identify an alternative HOA level evaluation to assess against criteria d).
+While the ARC is no longer in use in the UNCT Guyana, the assessment team has been unable to identify an alternative HOA level evaluation to assess against criteria d).